flurinduerst/WPSeed/README.md

   * Requirements:
     * Node >= 0.12.x ([nodejs.org](https://nodejs.org/))
     * npm >=2.1.5 (`npm install -g npm@latest`)
-    * [short_open_tag](http://php.net/manual/de/ini.core.php#ini.short-open-tag) set to true on your VM/Webserver
+    * [short_open_tag](http://php.net/manual/de/ini.core.php#ini.short-open-tag) set `true` on your VM/Webserver
   * Installation
-    * Install gulp and Bower globally with `npm install -g gulp bower`
+    * Install gulp and Bower globally with `npm install -g gulp bower` if you haven't already
     * in the theme directory run `npm install && bower install && gulp`
-    * done - you can now use gulp to compile and optimize your asset files
+    * done - you can now use gulp (run `gulp watch` in your theme directory) to compile and optimize your asset files

 ## Usage